v12technology/fluxtion/docs/index.md

 container instance can be connected to any event delivery system freeing the business logic from messaging vendor lock-in.

 {: .info }
-Fluxtion combines dependency injection and event dispatch {: .fs-4 }
+Fluxtion minimises the cost of developing and maintaining event driven business logic {: .fs-4 }

 Developers concentrate on developing and extending business logic, dependency injection and realtime event dispatch is